 - Make cranberry sauce with dried cranberries or elevate canned cranberry sauce: check out these versions instead!

-- Adjust the orange flavor: I use orange juice and orange zest in this recipe, but depending on how sweet your cranberries are, you can adjust this up or down to fit your taste profile.
+- Adjust the orange flavor: I use orange juice and orange zest in this recipe, but depending on how sweet your cranberries are, you can adjust this up or down to fit your taste profile (for instance, by adding this orange extract instead of just orange zest).
 You can also swap it with lemon zest in a pinch!

 - Swap sugar with brown sugar: You can totally swap the white sugar with brown sugar in this recipe.
 I've also had friends use pure maple syrup!